Sachin-B-Suresh/Heart-Disease-Prediction/README.md

 OR

-Run the Untitled.ipynb using jupyter notebook.
+Run the HeartDiseasePrediction.ipynb using jupyter notebook.